At a Glance: Best Scope for AR 15 Carry Handle

 Once the charging handle was moved to the back of the upper receiver, the carry handle stuck around for years to come.
 Put simply, it was an effective sighting system for the AR-15/M16 rifle.

-- Elevating your sights allows for a more comfortable posture when shooting.
+- Elevate your sights – which allows for a more comfortable posture when shooting.

 - Carry handles look awesome.
 Let’s face it.